 Back to the temple, we paid tribute to the legend of Harishchandragad and learned how a sage had come to this place to meditate centuries ago.
 What made the temple-complex so fascinating was the basement.
 We couldn’t access the basement (you can do it in summers) because reaching the basement was only possible if you swam down the stairs!
 There were 4-5 staircases leading down but they were all full of water with small fishes visible from the outside.
 Next place on the agenda was Kedareshwar cave, a rock-cut cave filled with knee-deep water and a huge Shivling in the middle.
 A short prayer later we were on our way back to Pachnai, wasting no time to start our drive back to Mumbai.

 Remember that ‘fellow-trek-leader-based-out-of-Mumbai’ we met on the first day?
-Well, it was his wedding today!
+Well, it was his wedding this day!

 We hurriedly changed into our hiking gear and got on the way, better late than never I guess.
 The unintentional sleep we got didn’t change much, as the rest of the day was just a few hours behind schedule.
 By 8 am we were at the top of Rajgad where we spent the next 2 hours exploring the fort along with a temple dedicated to Padmavati Devi.
 Rajgad is a huge fort that was built on Murumbadevi Dongar (locally referred to as the Mountain of Goddess Murumba) that served as the capital of the Maratha Empire for almost 26 years before it was shifted to Raigad fort.

 The descent to Velhe village was a steep yet easy walk that ended with the daylight.
-An experience that had eluded us throughout the trip, we got our first taste of haggling with cab drivers before we started on our way back to our car which was parked in Gunjawane.
+An experience that had eluded us throughout the trip, we got our first taste of haggling with cab drivers before we could leave for Gunjawane where our car was parked.